 Do you remember your earliest memory of that feeling of someone being taken aback by your ambition?

 I think second or third grade.
-I was really proud because at my elementary school, you were only supposed to do three events for a field day, and I got three blue ribbons.
-So three first place ribbons.
+I was really proud because at my elementary school you were only supposed to do three events for field day and I got three first place ribbons.
 My little brother got one participation trophy.

-I remember I wasn't really trying to compete.
-I was just trying to show my dad, like, "Hey, look at my ribbons."
-Like, "Look, I did good.
+I remember trying to show my dad, like, "Hey, look at my ribbons.
 Didn't I do well?"

 I would love to hear some of those experiences for you as you got older.

 I feel that ambition, especially for Black women, is really, really penalized.
-They like to say, "You're too ambitious.
-You don't know how to submit to a man.
-That's why statistically, not a lot of you are married."
-So with this in my mind, I almost overcompensate.
+So with this in my mind I almost overcompensate.
 I do feel like I have to be — not necessarily twice as good — but both motherly and kind.

-But then in work, we're told we make less than men because we don't ask for it, we don't push for it.
-But then also when you push for it, you're sometimes penalized.
-Like for one of my jobs, they told me the range at the beginning of the interview, and then I was offered the highest portion of the range.
-Then one of my recommenders, a white male said, “You need to ask for more.”
+Like for one of my jobs, they told me the range at the beginning of the interview.
+I was offered the highest portion of the range, then one of my recommenders, a white male said, “You need to ask for more.”